Pioneer Fund: Founding members

 Harry Laughlin was the director of the Eugenics Record Office at the Cold Spring Harbor Laboratory on Long Island, New York.
 He served as the president of Pioneer Fund from its inception until 1941.
 He opposed miscegenation and had proposed a research agenda to assist in the enforcement of Southern "race integrity laws" by developing techniques for identifying the "pass-for-white" person who might "successfully hide all of his black blood".
 He singled out Jews and fought efforts to allow entry into the United States to Jewish refugees fleeing from Nazi Germany.
 Eleven months after the enactment of the Nuremberg Laws, Laughlin wrote to an official at the University of Heidelberg (which had awarded him an honorary doctorate) that the United States and the Third Reich shared "a common understanding of ... the practical application" of eugenic principles to "racial endowments and ... racial health."

 Frederick Osborn wrote in 1937 that the Nazi Law for the Prevention of Hereditarily Diseased Offspring was "the most exciting experiment that had ever been tried".
 Osborn was the secretary of the American Eugenics Society, which was part of an accepted and active field at the time; the chairman of the Advisory Committee on Selective Service during World War II; and later the deputy US representative to the UN Atomic Energy Commission.

 Malcolm Donald was the Draper family lawyer and trustee of the Draper estate.
 He was a former editor of the Harvard Law Review and a brigadier general during World War II.

-John Marshall Harlan II, whose firm had done legal work for the Pioneer Fund.
-He was the only director whose name did not appear on the incorporation papers.
+John Marshall Harlan II, whose firm had done legal work for the Pioneer Fund, was the only director whose name did not appear in the incorporation papers.
 He was director of operational analysis for the Eighth Air Force in World War II, and was appointed to the Supreme Court of the United States by President Dwight D. Eisenhower.
-He voted for the decision in Brown v.
-Board of Education as a member of the Supreme Court and his grandfather was the only dissent in Plessy v.
-Ferguson, reversed by the decision.
-He dissented in Swain v.
-Alabama and Miranda v.
+He dissented in Reynolds v.
+Sims and Miranda v.
 Arizona.

-History after 1945
+History after 1946

 Corporate lawyer Harry F. Weyher Jr. was president of the Pioneer Fund from 1958 until his death in 2002.

 Following Jesse Helms's 1984 Senate re-election bid, The Washington Post journalists Thomas B. Edsall and David A. Vise reported that both Helms and Thomas F. Ellis were linked to the Pioneer Fund, which was described as having "financed research into 'racial betterment' by scientists seeking to prove that blacks are genetically inferior to whites."

 Later directors included Marion A. Parrott (1973–2000), J. Philippe Rushton, Richard Lynn and Gerhard Meisenberg (as of 2019).

 Rushton, who headed Pioneer until 2012, spoke at conferences of the American Renaissance (AR) magazine, in which he has also published articles.
 Anti-racist Searchlight magazine described one such AR conference as a "veritable 'who's who' of American white supremacy."

+In October 2024, UK anti-racist group Hope not Hate reported that the Pioneer Fund had rebranded as the Human Diversity Foundation.